Vegetarian Singapore Noodles with Quorn Mince

 Method

-3. Heat a wok adding the vegetable oil.
-When the oil is hot, toss in half the chopped spring onions and the mange-tout and fry for a minute, then add the bean sprouts and pak choi, continue to cook stirring all the time for a minute
+3. Heat a wok and add the vegetable oil.
+When the oil is hot, add the Quorn Mince mix and cook for 5 minutes.
+Toss in half the chopped spring onions and the mange-tout and fry for 2 minutes, then add the bean sprouts and pak choi and cook stirring all the time for another 2 minutes.

 Did you know?
 Quorn Mince is high in protein and a great meat-free alternative to include as part of a healthy, balanced diet.